jcupitt/argh-steroids/README.md

 * Press 'N' to skip to the next level.
 Handy for testing.

 # TODO

+* More sounds, audio on/off.

+* Can we make sound less laggy?
+There's a long pause between pressing fire and the shot sound being played, for example.
+Perhaps we should manage audio channel allocation ourselves and have one channel for ship, two for explosions, one for music, and so on.

+* Have a key to change shield behaviour on the start-screen.

 * Collision detection is just touching circles, we could look at the geometry as well to get pixel-perfect detection.